laurence1126/Wasserstein-Regime-Clustering/documents/clustering_eval.md

 - `compare_two_clusterings_hist(...)`: histogram comparison of between-cluster MMD^2 distributions for two labeling schemes (e.g., Wasserstein vs. Moment).
 - `plot_within_two_methods(...)`: side-by-side histograms of within-cluster MMD^2 for the two largest clusters under two labelings.

+## `ClusteringMetrics`
+- `davies_bouldin_index`: Davies-Bouldin score per Definition 3.3.
+- `dunn_index`: Dunn index using intra/inter cluster distances from Definition 3.4.
+- `silhouette_scores`: point-wise silhouette coefficients from Definition 3.5.
+- `alpha_silhouette`: α-average silhouette described in Remark 3.6 (α ∈ (0, 1]).
+- `evaluate_all`: convenience helper returning a dictionary with every metric.

 Use these tools to quantify how separable regimes are (between-cluster MMD) or how stable each regime's distribution is (within-cluster MMD).
+See `jupyter/clustering_eval_examples.ipynb` for a complete walkthrough that reproduces the evaluation figures/tables independently of the clustering tutorial.
 EOF